This simple garden hose repair can resurrect old leaking garden hoses and give you years more use from your old hoses.

 It’s important that you get the new end inserted all the way.
 You want all the hose surface possible for the clamp to grab onto and prevent leaks.

 That’s it!!
-10 minutes and just a few bucks and you have saved your hose!
+10 minutes for this garden hose repair and just a few bucks and you have saved your hose!
 I showed how to install a male end of a hose, the hardware and procedure for the female end are very similar.
 You can even use these inexpensive pieces to repair a hose with a hole in the middle buy adding a male and female end and essentially making one hose into two.